czm23333/TransparentReflect/README.md

 Then declare shadow override methods with @ShadowOverride annotations to override methods declared in the actual class.

-You can still use @ShadowMethod, @ShadowGetter and @ShadowSetter.
+You can still use @Shadow, @ShadowGetter and @ShadowSetter.
 They can access protected members now.

 ### Static Routes
 The string you passed to the annotation is actually a path seperated by **/**.
 You can set static routes before you call ShadowManager.initShadow to dynamically select targets at runtime.